The question of urgency

 How urgent is the task of clarifying and adopting the Singularity Principles?

-There are three arguments why this task needs to proceed immediately, without any delay.
+I see three good reasons why this task needs to proceed immediately, without any delay.

-First, there are credible scenarios of the future in which AGI (Artificial General Intelligence) arrives as early as 2030, and in which ASI (Artificial Super Intelligence) arises very shortly afterwards.
+First, there are credible scenarios of the future in which AGI (Artificial General Intelligence) arrives as early as 2030, and in which significantly more capable versions (sometimes called Artificial Superintelligence, ASI) arise very shortly afterwards.
 These scenarios aren’t necessarily the ones that are most likely.
 Scenarios in which AGI arises some time before 2050 are more credible.
 However, the early-Singularity scenarios cannot easily be ruled out.
-That’s the argument explored later in this page.
+That’s the argument explored later in this chapter.
 Therefore, there is no time to lose.

-Third, the Singularity Principles make good sense, not only for the anticipation and management of the rise of AGI, but also for the anticipation and management of many other technologies which will come to be more powerful in the years ahead – including aspects of nanotech, biotech, infotech (today’s AI system), and cognotech.
+Third, the Singularity Principles make good sense, not only for the anticipation and management of the rise of AGI, but also for the anticipation and management of many other technologies which will become significantly more powerful in the years ahead – including aspects of nanotech, biotech, infotech (today’s AI systems), and cognotech.

 Therefore the conclusion can be stated again: there is no time to lose.